izzeddin62/book-wishlist-backend/README.md

 ## Project Setup
 1. Clone the repository: `git clone https://github.com/izzeddin62/book-wishlist-backend.git`
 2. Navigate into the project directory: `cd book-wishlist-backend`
+3. Create a new .env file and copy the contents of .env.example into it.
 3. Install the dependencies: `npm install`

 ## Database Setup